1983 Portuguese legislative election

 The 1983 Portuguese legislative election took place on 25 April.
 The election renewed all 250 members of the Assembly of the Republic.

-The last election, in October 1980 had been won by a right-wing coalition, the Democratic Alliance (AD) and Francisco Sá Carneiro had retained office as Prime Minister with an increased majority.

-However, Sá Carneiro, along with other important members of the coalition, died in an aircrash only two months after the election, on 4 December 1980.
-Such happenings caused a massive political instability and Francisco Pinto Balsemão, a senior official of the Social Democratic Party, the largest party in the Alliance, became Prime Minister.
-However, Balsemão's governments were very unstable and after the 1982 local elections results, he resigned as Prime Minister.
-The Social Democratic Party proposed possible names for Prime Minister to President of Portugal António Ramalho Eanes, but the President refused them and decided to call a snap election for April 1983.
+The election was called after two and a half years of significant instability, from the dead of Francisco Sá Carneiro in an aircrash in December 1980, to deep internal divisions within the Democratic Alliance (AD) under the leadership of Francisco Pinto Balsemão.

-The election was won by the Socialist Party with 36 percent, and Mário Soares was nominated Prime Minister.
+The Socialist Party (PS) emerged victorious with 36 percent, and Mário Soares was nominated Prime Minister.
 However, the Socialists lacked a majority in the Assembly of the Republic and were forced to form a coalition with the Social Democrats, which achieved 27 percent, in what was called the "Central Bloc".
 Although this coalition allowed Soares to govern, several members of both parties were against it, and internal attacks led to the collapse of the coalition after less than two years.

-In the election that followed, the Communist-dominated United People Alliance lost 3 MPs and the Democratic and Social Center, after the dissolution of the Democratic Alliance, was now alone in the Parliament with 30 MPs, a loss of 16.
-The election marked the beginning of a process of bi-polarization of Portuguese politics.
+Besides the two main parties, the Communist-dominated United People Alliance (APU) gained 3 MPs and 18 percent of the votes, while the Democratic and Social Center (CDS), after the dissolution of the Democratic Alliance, garnered 30 MPs, a loss of 16, and 12 percent of the votes.
+On the other hand, the Popular Democratic Union (UDP) lost its sole seat that it had since 1975.

-This was the last legislative election to be won by the Socialist Party until 1995.
+This would the last legislative election to be won by the Socialist Party until 1995.

 Background

-In October 1980, the Democratic Alliance (AD), led by Francisco Sá Carneiro, was reelected with a reinforced majority but it was cut short with the death of Sá Carneiro, his partner Snu Abecassis, his Defense minister Adelino Amaro da Costa and his wife, plus other crew members, in a tragic plane crash in Camarate, Loures, shortly after taking off from the main runway of Lisbon Airport.
+In October 1980, the Democratic Alliance (AD), led by Francisco Sá Carneiro, was reelected with a reinforced majority, but it was cut short with his death, his partner Snu Abecassis, his Defense minister Adelino Amaro da Costa and wife, plus other crew members, in a tragic plane crash in Camarate, Loures, shortly after taking off from Lisbon Airport.
 This tragic air crash sparked a series of conspirancy theories, mainly because of Portugal's involvement in the Iran–Iraq War and the supply of weapons to both Iraq and Iran.

 Following the death of Sá Carneiro, Diogo Freitas do Amaral, CDS leader, became interim Prime Minister until the election of a new PSD leader.
 Days later, Francisco Pinto Balsemão was elected PSD leader and sworn in as Prime Minister.
+During Balsemão's term in office, a significant revision of the Constitution in 1982, approved by the AD and the Socialists (PS), dissolved the Revolutionary Council, created the Constitutional Court (thus putting an end to military dominance over elected civilian power), removed some of the left-leaning ideological tone from the supreme law, and aimed to reduce the powers of the President of the Republic.
+At the same time, Balsemão's government faced a deterioration in the country's economic conditions, resulting from the adverse external situation, but mostly from the expansionary fiscal policies during the early days of the AD government, which severely damaged public finances.